 Again, when tectonic plates

-Mountains can form as subduction occurs; also, when
+can form as subduction occurs; also, when plates rub

-plates rub together, or strike and slip, energy is
+together, or strike and slip, energy is released upward

-rest, far from tectonic zones, result from still
+tectonic lines.
+The rest, far from tectonic zones, result

-mysterious and relatively fixed "hot spots" (such as
+from still mysterious and relatively fixed "hot spots"

-Hawaii) which scar the moving plate with
+(such as Hawaii) which scar the moving plate with

-100 km, possibly even a core-mantle boundary source).
+deeper than 100 km, possibly even a core-mantle boundary

 Moving around the bay to the west, we come to Pozzuoli and the aptly named Campi Flegrei —Phlegrean ("Fiery") Fields.
 That part of the Bay of Naples is pock-marked with extinct volcano craters from millions of years ago and some craters from as little as 35,000 years ago (the great Pozzuoli caldera).
 It is also the site of venting fumaroles, hot springs and thermal baths, and one big bubbling sulfur pit called Solfatara, all signs of geothermal activity.
 Heat from below the surface—either by conduction through the rock or by direct infusion of magma—heats the groundwater contained in reservoirs below the surface.
 Depending on the make-up of the surface rock—how permeable it is, for example—surface activity will manifest itself as bubbly hot springs, or venting steam, or even slight seismic shifts as the ground rides up and down on the geothermal activity below it.

-we say "slight," these small tremors are enough to
+Though we say "slight," these small tremors are enough

 meters in a single decade and cause considerable shift